|Search This Site >>

 - Demonstrated need for the project

 - Cooperative relationships and support from other artists and community organizations and/or businesses

 - Project Management Review Criteria - 20 points

 The applicant has the ability to implement the project.

 - Evidence that adequate financial resources are available to complete the project

 - Evidence that the project design is feasible and well-planned

 If your application is approved, you will receive notification and a grant management folder through the postal mail.
 You must sign and return all required contracts to the S.C.
 Arts Commission by the date listed in the folder.
 You must also complete a Final Report, as listed in your grant management folder, by the date stated in your contract.
 You will be expected to contact your S.C.
 Arts Commission coordinator if for any reason your project will undergo significant revisions.

-The Quarterly Grants program is funded in part by a generous award from the John and Susan Bennett Memorial Arts Fund of the Coastal Community Foundation of SC.
-In addition to giving credit to the SC Arts Commission and the National Endowment for the Arts, credit must also be given this source in all advertising, news releases, printed materials, and promotion and publicity.
+This grant program is funded in part by a generous award from the John and Susan Bennett Memorial Arts Fund of the Coastal Community Foundation of SC.
+In addition to giving credit to the S.C.
+Arts Commission and the National Endowment for the Arts, credit must also be given to this source in all advertising, news releases, printed materials, and promotion and publicity.
 Samples of promotional material should be submitted with your final report.
 Details about the Coastal Community Foundation of SC are available on their website at www.CCFgives.org.

 Payment will be on a reimbursement basis only and will be released upon receipt and approval of a Final Report.